Transition Waste Optimization for Coded Elastic Computing: Appendix

 where these three sums are given as follows.
 Setting $d = \frac{F}{N(N+1)} \in \bbZ$, the first sum is

 When $L < \lceil \frac{N+1}{2} \rceil$, the second and third sums are

 When $L \geq \lceil \frac{N+1}{2} \rceil$, the second and third sums are

 \end{lemma} \begin{proof} These sums are obtained by considering all possible cases of the intersection between $\SNn$ and $\SNPOn$ taking into account the fact that we have shifted $\SNPOn$ cyclicly by $\delta$ positions compared to the ordinary cyclic TAS.
-We omit some details due to lack of space but provide cases that lead to these sums so that interested reader can follow and verify our result.